-Guidance documents accepted on EU-level are applicable in the Northern zone from the implementation date of each guidance, whether the guidance is mentioned in this document or not.
-If the Northern zone has done any exemptions from these guidance documents, they are noted in this guidance document.
+Guidance documents accepted on EU-level are applicable in the NZ from the implementation date of each guidance, whether the guidance is mentioned in this document or not.
+If the NZ has done any exemptions from these guidance documents, they are noted in this guidance document.